Vibhut Shah

-Vibhut Shah (born 23 June 1933) is an Indian contemporary Gujarati novelist, playwright and short story writer from India.
+Vibhut Shah (born 23 June 1933) is an Indian contemporary Gujarati novelist, playwright, and short story writer.

 Early life

 Vibhut Shah was born on 23 June 1933 in Nadiad (now in Kheda district, Gujarat, India).
-His father Champaklal was a lawyer.
-He was a second amongst three siblings.
-His siblings are Navin- elder brother and Asha- younger sister.
+His father, Champaklal, was a lawyer.
+He was the second of three siblings, with an elder brother, Navin, and a younger sister, Asha.
 His father died in 1946.

-He was a law graduate and also held a diploma in library science.
-He served as a librarian at the High Court of Gujarat for twenty-six years.
-He started writing in mid-sixties and had since published many collections of short stories, one-act plays, and novels.
-He won eleven awards in his writing career from various institutions - predominantly from the Government organisations.
-He was active in the Gujarati theatre movement and also wrote radio plays.
-Some of his notable books are Asangati, Ambiya-Bahar, Kartak Kare Shringar and Angaar - Ashlesh.

-He completed his primary education from Nadiad and secondary education from Kheda.
-He completed B. A. in English and Gujarati in 1956 from L. D. Arts College affiliated to Gujarat University, Ahmedabad.
-He received LL.
-B. and a diploma in Library Science in 1963 from Maharaja Sayajirao University of Baroda.
-In 1957, he moved to Jamnagar and joined M. P. Shah Medical College as a librarian where he worked from 1957 to 1965.
-He served as a Chief Librarian in the Gujarat High Court from 1966 to his retirement.
+Shah completed his primary education in Nadiad and his secondary education in Kheda.
+He earned a B.A. in English and Gujarati in 1956 from L. D. Arts College, affiliated with Gujarat University, Ahmedabad.
+He later obtained a LL.B. degree and a diploma in Library Science in 1963 from Maharaja Sayajirao University of Baroda.

+In 1957, Shah moved to Jamnagar and joined M. P. Shah Medical College as a librarian, where he worked until 1965.
+He subsequently served as Chief Librarian at the Gujarat High Court from 1966 until his retirement, completing a total of twenty-six years of service at the institution.

+Shah began writing in the mid-1960s and has since published several collections of short stories, one-act plays, and novels.
+He received eleven literary awards from various institutions, primarily government bodies.
+He was also active in the Gujarati theatre movement and wrote radio plays.
+His notable works include Asangati, Ambiya-Bahar, Kartak Kare Shringar, and Angaar–Ashlesh.

 Literary career

-1959 - 1968
+1959–1968

-During his B. A. studies, he was influenced by Niranjan Bhagat and S. R. Bhatt who inspired him to study contemporary literature as well as write his first short-story Dhummas Ni Shristi in 1959.
-It was published in Yuvak magazine in 1960.
-He wrote several other short stories during 1960- 1963 some of them were published in local magazine Kumar and newspaper Sandesh.
-His writing halted when he went to Vadodara for two years from 1962 to 1963 to study Library Science from The Maharaja Sayajirao University of Baroda.
+During his Bachelor of Arts studies, Shah was influenced by Niranjan Bhagat and S. R. Bhatt, who encouraged his interest in contemporary literature.
+He wrote his first short story, Dhummas Ni Shristi, in 1959, which was published in the magazine Yuvak in 1960.
+Between 1960 and 1963, he wrote several short stories, some of which appeared in the magazine Kumar and the newspaper Sandesh.
+His writing activity slowed when he moved to Vadodara from 1962 to 1963 to pursue studies in Library Science at The Maharaja Sayajirao University of Baroda.

-He resumed writing again with the short stories that he penned during 1966- 1968 which were later published in magazines like Navneet Samarpan, Kruti, Srirang and Ruchi.
-While he was studying law in Jamnagar's law college, he wrote his first radio play Pratishodh in 1965 for the Best Radio-Play Competition by Ahmedabad's radio station Aakashvani.
-The radio play was a success and he wrote about one hundred more plays over the years for the radio station, which they broadcast on regular basis.
+Shah resumed writing between 1966 and 1968, producing short stories that were later published in magazines such as Navneet Samarpan, Kruti, Srirang, and Ruchi.
+While studying law at a law college in Jamnagar, he wrote his first radio play, Pratishodh, in 1965 for a Best Radio Play competition organised by Ahmedabad's radio station, Akashvani.
+The play was well received, following which he wrote approximately one hundred radio plays over the years, many of which were regularly broadcast.